 Learn the Tools to Help You Identify Fonts

 There are a couple of different websites that you can use to identify fonts.
 I would start there.
 They have a way of scanning an image that you upload, comparing it to their font database, and then giving you the best match.
+This is a great way to identify fonts from an image.

 Two of the best sites for this are: